THE HOLIDAY SEASON IS FAST APPROACHING

-The Texas Food Bank Network member organizations provide emergency food for over two million individuals annually.
-The food banks are an extremely important source of food, accounting for approximately 80% of the food used by pantries, roughly 47% of the food provided by kitchens, and around 45% of the food served by shelters.
+The Texas Food Bank Network member organizations provide emergency food for an estimated 2,064,300 different people annually.
+The food banks are an extremely important source of food, accounting for 80% of the food used by pantries, 47% of the food provided by kitchens, and 45% of the food served by shelters.
 It is important to remember that the individuals that need help from the food banks come from a broad cross-section of households.
 The Texas Hunger Study Report outlines that 36% of households requiring assistance include at least one employed adult and that 33% had to choose between paying for food and paying for medicine or medical care.

 There are many ways that you can help feed the hungry not just this Holiday Season but year-around.
 You can donate either food or money to the food banks or even coordinate a food/fund drive.

 Here are some helpful tips to organizing your own food/fund drive: